Replacing Your Laminar Flow Hood Filter

 Laminar flow hoods usually use two filters to purify air.
 Firstly, air passes through a pre-filter, which removes larger particles like dust.
 This pre-filter helps increase the lifespan of the high-performance filter and reduces maintenance costs.

 Next, the air passes through a HEPA filter or a ultra-low particulate air (ULPA) filter.
 These filters contain a dense network of fibers which capture the smallest particles in the air.
 At its lowest efficiency, a HEPA filter will filter out 99.97% of 0.3 µm particle size.
-Flow hoods need these high-performance filters to create and maintain a sterile environment.
+Flow hoods need these high-performance filters to create and maintain a contaminant-free environment.

 It is important to select filters that are the correct size for the laminar flow hood panels.
 The filters should cover the entire inflow area of the hood to create a tight seal.
 This ensures that all incoming air passes through the filter, maximizing its efficiency.